EileenCorbalan/EileenCorbalan/README.md

 👋 Hi, I'm @EileenCorbalan!

 👀 I am an avid learner and am passionate about exploring the fascinating world of technology.
-As a future Industrial Engineer, my interests span several fields, including data science, energy and renewable resource efficiency, manufacturing and production planning.
+As a future Industrial Engineer, I am interested in applying data science to various fields, including energy and renewable resource efficiency, manufacturing and production planning.

 💻 My technical skills include Python, SQL and Looker Studio.
 I am currently incorporating knowledge about GIT and Machine Learning.
 I believe in the power of continuous learning and enjoy challenging myself with exciting projects.